20 Best Passive Income Ideas to Make Extra Money (2024)

 - Make it your own: Customize your school with your brand, colors, logos, etc.

-- Launch: Attract students and sell your online courses
+- Launch: Attract students and sell your online courses.

-Sell your own product: you either manufacture or source your own product(s)
+Sell your own product: you either manufacture or source your own product(s).

 Pros: You have ultimate control and you get the highest profit margin.

-Sell other people’s products: source goods from one or a variety of companies
+Sell other people’s products: source goods from one or a variety of companies.

 Pros: You get a wide variety of products at wholesale prices.

 Cons: Lots of work and difficult to compete on price.
-Also, can be difficult to differentiate yourself.
+Also, it can be difficult to differentiate yourself.